OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Related Works

-\textbf{Challenge} Although landscape estimating methods, such as IGL and EGL, take advantage of the universal approximation ability and present encouraging performance on some BBO problems, their inherent natures with local gradient learning determine that they are more capable of solving quasi-convex problems \cite{Sarafian2020EGL,8742787}.
-Latent manifold learning methods could result in the loss of landscape information owing to inaccurate conversion, although they require weak \emph{a priori} assumption.
+Although landscape or gradient estimating methods, such as IGL and EGL, take advantage of the universal approximation ability and present encouraging performance on some BBO problems, their inherent natures with local gradient learning determine that they are more capable of solving quasi-convex problems \cite{Sarafian2020EGL,8742787}.
+Latent manifold learning methods could result in the loss of landscape information owing to inaccurate conversion, though they require weak \emph{a priori} assumption.

-The GAN-based solver could search original space directly for arbitrary black-box problems, and is a pioneer of GAN-based optimization.
-However, it actually has many weaknesses.
-(1) It is almost a \emph{local optimizer}, as it only pays attention to the exploitation by gradually dividing the search space, but loses the ability of jumping out of local optimum, to say nothing of balancing E-E trade-off.
-(2) The use of fixed size and binary knowledge base cannot guide the generator to smoothly tune the distributions on the searching domain.
-(3) Learning the distribution accurately is difficult because of the mode collapse problem, which also results in premature convergence.
-(4) Considering its exploitatory characteristic and the arbitrariness of initialization, the success of optimization is largely dependent on the intrinsic distribution of the initial generator.
-(5) Only a couple of problems are used for verifying the efficacy, lacking of extensive experiments to demonstrate the features of GAN-based optimization.
+The GAN-based solver is a pioneer of GAN-based optimization, but is almost a \emph{local optimizer}.
+It only pays attention to the exploitation by gradually dividing the search space, but loses the ability of jumping out of local optimum, to say nothing of balancing E-E trade-off.
+It also has many other weaknesses, e.g., non-smoothly reshaping, premature convergence, and dependency on initial state (see Appendix B for more details).
+Thus, a broad-spectrum \emph{global optimizer} reshaping distribution flexibly and progressively with strategies of balancing E-E trade-off, is highly desired.

-Thus, a \emph{broad-spectrum global optimizer} for adapting to diversified landscapes, with strategies of balancing E-E trade-off, is highly desired.
-In this work, OPT-GAN searches for the global optimum via collaboration of two solution discriminators and a solution generator.
-The methodology is detailed in the next section.